-TREND #7: Social listening
+22. Social listening

 The social listening trend is not just a one-to-one conversation between the customer and the brand.
 It is about listening to the whole industry to get a better understanding of what marketing actions to choose.

-Furthermore, collect impressions and mentions.
+Besides product categorization, it is essential to collect impressions and mentions.
 Then divide them into negative and positive.
 When it comes to the industry – also tracking competitors’ actions and the overall behavior of customers may be beneficial for the company.

 One of the most known tools as a response to this trend is Sprout Social.

-TREND #6: Be loyal in social media
+23. Be loyal on social media

 Another new trend in social media is brand loyalty.
 Companies are no longer interested in numbers of followers or likes as much as they are in having a long-term follower who believes in the brand.